eth-cscs/Prace-5IP/docs/README.md

 ## Linear Algebra Libraries

 The use of the LAPACK and ScaLAPACK libraries for numerical linear algebra is ubiquitous in high-performance computing applications, and many vendors and software providers use it as the basis of their own high-performance math libraries.
-However, there currently exists no distributed GPU-enabled library for dense linear algebra (cf. PBLAS/ScaLAPACK).
+However, there currently exists no distributed GPU-enabled library.
+Other packages for linear algebra with GPU support exists but they have different interfaces, therefore major change in the application code to adopt them.

-We intend to systematically extend the MAGMA (Matrix Algebra on GPU and Multicore Architectures) library, in collaboration with its developers, to distributed architectures.
-Adoption of this library in community codes in materials science and electronic structure will be facilitated by providing access via a standard interface, hiding the underlying implementation from the user and thus avoiding the need for code modification.
+We intend to develop a distributed linear algebra (DLA) interface which allows to choose the library used for each call at runtime.
+This allow to choose the best performing implementation without no further major changes in the application code.

 For more information follow the link [Linear Algebra](linear_algebra)